 Designed for the experienced professional looking to inspire and lead change in an organization.

-Lewis University is recognized as a research and educational leader in field of organizational leadership.
-In this program, you will learn from respected faculty with decades of experience within both academics and the workplace - and alongside peers who come from a wide variety of organizational cultures and disciplines.
-This challenging curriculum covers the great books of our field, foundational leadership theories and organizational intervention practices, helping you develop a foundation in:
+Lewis University is recognized as a research and educational leader in the field of organizational leadership.
+In this program, you will learn from respected faculty with decades of experience within both academics and the workplace, along with peers who come from a wide variety of organizational cultures and disciplines

 - Setting direction through vision and strategy